Free State of Saxony (Weimar Republic): Political violence

-"Red" Saxony, with its concentration of heavy industry and a strong USPD that wanted a radical change in Saxony's political and economic structure, experienced frequent outbreaks of political violence during the early years of the Weimar Republic.
-In the first significant incident on 12 April 1919, Saxon Minister of War Gustav Neuring (MSPD) was killed by a mob of wounded and disabled war veterans who had heard that their benefits were to be cut.
-The Saxon government declared a state of siege over all of Saxony the next day, and on the 23rd, German President Friedrich Ebert followed suit after bloody clashes erupted between paramilitary Freikorps troops and insurgents who wanted worker control of the government and an end to the state of siege.
+Saxony, with its concentration of heavy industry and a strong USPD that wanted a radical change in Saxony's political and economic structure, experienced frequent outbreaks of political violence during the early years of the Weimar Republic.
+In the first significant incident, on 12 April 1919, Saxon Minister of War Gustav Neuring (MSPD) was killed by a mob of wounded and disabled war veterans who had heard that their benefits were to be cut.
+The Saxon government declared a state of siege over all of Saxony the next day, and on the 23rd, German president Friedrich Ebert followed suit after bloody clashes erupted between paramilitary Freikorps troops and insurgents who wanted worker control of the government and an end to the state of siege.
 The Freikorps unit Landjägerkorps of Major General Maercker entered Leipzig on 11 May, quieted the city with no loss of life and abolished the local workers' council.

+The Leipzig Volkshaus in 1913.
+It was the city's union headquarters building.

 In Chemnitz on 8 August 1919, ongoing problems with the food supply and the continuing state of siege led to a violent confrontation between government troops and workers.
 Fourteen civilians and 22 soldiers died in the "Chemnitz bloodbath".
 Following the troops' forced withdrawal, an agreement between the contending sides put a soldiers' militia in charge of maintaining order in the city.
 On 19 March, the Berlin government sent 9,000 Reichswehr troops to Chemnitz.
 They occupied the city and regained control without additional violence.

+The Volkshaus after it was shelled and burned by government troops.
+It was quickly rebuilt by Leipzig's workers.